krwenholz/krwenholz.github.io/content/_index.md

 My job as an engineering leader (environment cultivator) is to

-- Grow of individuals and the team for long term success
+- Grow individuals and the team for long term success
 - Drive trust for real, effective conversations
 - Provide cover when necessary

+I love jumping in on the engineering problems, but those are a lot easier when the above goals are accomplished.

 ## Books and such on my mind

 These are books, articles, and talks I'm mulling over: i.e. they left an impression.
+The list sometimes changes.

 - [The 5AM Club](https://www.robinsharma.com/book/the-5am-club)
 - [How to Win Friends and Influence People](https://en.wikipedia.org/wiki/How_to_Win_Friends_and_Influence_People)